smackysnacks/pam_ldapdb/README.md

 # PAM LDAPDB
-Traditionally, before binding against an LDAP server with some user credentials, you bind with a set of searching credentials so you can query the database for the distinguished name of a user's account.
-This PAM module allows you to skip the searching step entirely.
-This is useful in such a case where you don't have a set of search credentials, but you know ahead of time what a user's DN is.
+Traditionally, before binding against an LDAP server with some user credentials, you bind with a set of searching credentials so that you can query the database for the distinguished name of a user's account.
+This PAM module allows you to skip the searching step entirely, which is useful in cases where you don't possess the necessary search credentials, but you do know the form of a user's DN ahead of time.

 ## Building
 With GCC installed, retrieve the development dependencies.